TheMrAI/TheMrAI.github.io/multithreading/definitions.md

 modification order of __M__, where the first operation is **A**, and every subsequent operation is an atomic read-modify-write operation.

-To put everything together it is vital to understand what memory orderings are available and what do they mean.
-Each atomic operation according to it's type can be tagged with a memory ordering type.

-## Synchronizes with

-## Release sequence

 ## Modification order

 From the standard [6.9.2.1.4](https://isocpp.org/files/papers/N4860.pdf#subsection.6.9.2):
 "All modifications to a particular atomic object **M** occur in some particular total order, called the modification order of **M**.
 [Note: There is a separate order for each atomic object.
 There is no requirement that these can be combined